2015 ADMISSION PACKAGE

 Program recruitment and admission practices are non-discriminatory with regard to race, color, gender, age, religion, national origin, disability, marital or veteran status.
 Pregnancy is not a barrier either to admission or continuance in the program.

 A $75 non-refundable fee is required to cover the cost of processing the applicant’s file and proctoring/scoring of the admissions examination.

 Applicants from other accredited radiography programs (hospital or college) will be considered for admission providing the applicant submits a letter stating the reason for the transfer and presents all official academic and clinical transcripts and certified proof of the completed number of academic and clinical hours.
 The transfer student must also submit documentation required of all applicants.

-Since the program is cohort-based and no two radiography programs (hospital or college) offer identical sequencing of courses or clinical training, a transfer student, who is accepted, will either transfer in at the beginning of the first or second year.
+Since the program is cohort-based and radiography programs (hospital or college) generally don’t offer identical sequencing of courses or clinical training, a transfer student, who is accepted, will either transfer in at the beginning of the first or second year.
 Acceptance and status assigned will be dependent upon the submitted documentation.
 In addition, a transfer student may be required to take the admissions exam and possibly a first year assessment exam to further determine his or her acceptance into the program and, if applicable, advanced placement status.